r-hub/blog/content/post/2019-06-11-cran-checks-api.markdown

   - CRAN
 ---

 We've recently introduced [CRAN checks on our blog](/2019/04/25/r-devel-linux-x86-64-debian-clang/): once on CRAN your package is checked daily on a dozen platforms, and new failures can lead to its being archived or orphaned.
 We mentioned [ways to monitor your CRAN checks results](/2019/04/25/r-devel-linux-x86-64-debian-clang/#cran-checks-surveillance), including a cool web API, the CRAN checks API.
-We were thrilled to talk to its creator Scott Chamberlain, co-founder and tech lead at rOpenSci!  :telephone_receiver: :tada: In this post, we shall summarize our most interesting discussion with him about the API's functionalities, tech stack and future goals!
+We were thrilled to talk to its creator Scott Chamberlain, co-founder and tech lead at rOpenSci!  :telephone_receiver: :tada: In this post, we shall summarize our discussion with him about the API's functionalities, tech stack and future goals!

 # CRAN checks data at your fingertips